-Hundreds of school walkouts planned on Columbine anniversary
+Students begin school walkouts on Columbine anniversary

 - Miss America 2005 marries same-sex partner in Alabama

+Smith said gun violence can “no longer be swept under the covers.”

+“This is the only way to bring attention to the issue,” he said.

-It follows a wave of youth activism that has emerged after the Feb.
-14 shooting massacre at Marjory Stoneman Douglas High School in Parkland, Florida.
+The walkouts are the latest in a wave of youth activism that has emerged after the Parkland massacre.

 Tens of thousands of students left class March 14 to protest gun violence in what historians called the largest youth protest movement since at least the Vietnam War.
 Days later, hundreds of thousands of teens and their backers rallied across the U.S. calling for tougher laws on guns and ammunition.